irisnet/irishub/docs/concepts/coin-type.md

 ## Definitions

 Coin type defines the available units of a kind of token in IRISnet.
-The developers can specify different coin_type for  their tokens.
+The developers can specify different coin-type for  their tokens.
 The native token in IRIShub is `iris`, which has following available units: `iris-milli`, `iris-micro`, `iris-nano`, `iris-pico`, `iris-femto` and `iris-atto`.
 The conversion relationship between them are as follows:

 ```toml
 1 iris = 10^3 iris-milli